 The JSON is useful for returning multi-level resources from the resource tree, for example requesting an entire instance (all Objects Instances, Resources and Resource Instances at once).
-The JSON format also includes an optional time fields, which allows for multiple versions of a representations to be sent in the same payload.
+The JSON format also includes optional time fields, which allows for multiple versions of representations to be sent in the same payload.
 The time fields are only used when sending notifications.

-This data format has a Media Type of application/json.
+This data format has a Media Type of application/senml+json.

+Editor’s Note: Align this media type with DM style, and register with IANA ?

 The format when an Object or Object Instance is requested follows the following syntax: